cnlohr/rv003usb/firmware/README.md

 ## Livestream #2 (Target 5-hours)

 Let's give up on fancy DMA stuff, let's try something more basic.
-    • GPIO Interrupt
+  *GPIO Interrupt
-    • Rely on instruction timing.
+  *Rely on instruction timing.
-    • Re-Time from STK if needed.
+  *Re-Time from STK if needed.

 Post-Notes:
-    • Too many things going on last time.
+  *Too many things going on last time.
-    • Re-Time from STK if needed
+  *Re-Time from STK if needed

 Today we will be:
-    • Making notes about how long each instruction takes.
+  *Making notes about how long each instruction takes.
-    • Reason about the upcoming approach.
+  *Reason about the upcoming approach.

 This table will be:
-    • Running from FLASH, with ONE EXTRA wait state (default)
+  *Running from FLASH, with ONE EXTRA wait state (default) *Running at 48MHz.
-    • Running at 48MHz.

 This part of the test turns a GPIO on, runs some code, and turns it off.